nirlahori/nsh/README.md

 # nsh
 nsh is a unix shell written in C++20.
 The shell supports command chaining, foreground and background job control, shell pipelines and some other features.
+I have written this shell purely as a personal learning project.

 # Features implemented